-First and foremost, POD is the acronym of proof of delivery; pronounced as P.O.D, rather than the POD in iPOD.
-Now that we’ve cleared that up – and you won’t be making a fool of yourself in any logistics-related conversation – let’s move along and find out what exactly PODs are, who needs them, and why are they so important.
+POD is pronounced as P.O.D, rather than the POD in iPOD.
+Now that we’ve cleared that up – and you won’t be making a fool of yourself in any logistics-related conversation – let’s move along and find out what exactly they are, who needs them, and why are they so important.

-Just like receipts, PODs are acknowledgments that delivery is being received and taken into one’s possession.
-A POD is also used to facilitate deliveries as they normally contain information supplied by the carrier of the recipient’s name, the time and date of delivery, and other shipment delivery-related information.
+Just like receipts, proof of deliveries are acknowledgments that a delivery is being received and taken into one’s possession.
+They are also used to facilitate deliveries as they normally contain information supplied by the carrier of the recipient’s name, the time and date of delivery, and other shipment delivery-related information.

-The most common type of proof of delivery (POD) used are paper ones which are signed copies of Delivery Note / Delivery Order / Delivery Docket.
-It can get a tad confusing here with all the different types of documents, but you can expect that the Delivery Note, Delivery Order and Deliver Docket are all serving similar functions and are similar in the information they contain.
+The most common type of proof of delivery used is paper ones which are signed copies of Delivery Note / Delivery Order / Delivery Docket.
+It can get a tad confusing here with all the different types of documents, but you can expect that the Delivery Note, Delivery Order, and Deliver Docket are all serving similar functions and are similar in the information they contain.

 The drivers will be given the paper documents and upon reaching the delivery address, will get the recipient to endorse the delivery with a signature.

-Electronic PODs – or E-PODs – lets you get delivery details and an image of the receiver’s signature when captured digitally.
+E-PODs let you get delivery details and an image of the receiver’s signature when captured digitally.

-Several E-PODs’ software providers have gone the extra mile.
-They provide not only the ability to capture multiple photos, scan barcodes and QR codes as proof of delivery, but also allow delivery drivers to record failed delivery reasons, customer comments, name of recipient, geo-location and time of submission, and many more customizable options (all in real-time) to cater to the increased expectations of customers for total accountability.
+Some delivery software providers have gone the extra mile.
+They provide not only the ability to capture multiple photos, scan barcodes and QR codes as proof of delivery but also allow delivery drivers to record failed delivery reasons, customer comments, name of recipient, geo-location and time of submission, and many more customizable options (all in real-time) to cater to the increased expectations of customers for total accountability.

 With E-PODs, both the customers as well as the backend logistics operations team can receive instant updates on the delivery as soon as they are successfully made.
-Billing process can begin immediately, and gone were the days waiting for delivery drivers to return with massive stacks of paper PODs.
+The billing process can begin immediately, and gone were the days of waiting for delivery drivers to return with massive stacks of paper.

 For customers, frantic calls to customer service to check the status of your deliveries are also a thing of the past.
 Now you can view, download, print your E-PODs, and even check where exactly your deliveries are – and all in real-time.

-The need for PODs has become extremely crucial as more and more deliveries are made on a daily basis – spurred on by the rise of e-commerce.
+The need for electronic proof of delivery has become extremely crucial as more and more deliveries are made on a daily basis – spurred on by the rise of e-commerce.